What Is The Internet? Partial Connectivity in the Internet Core: The Problem of Partial Reachability

 \textbf{Why More than 50\%?} We take as an axiom that there should be \emph{one Internet core}, or reason a single Internet core no longer exists.
 Thus we require a definition to unambiguously identify ``the'' Internet core given conflicting claims.

-We require that the Internet core includes more than 50\% of active addresses so that the majority can settle conflicting claims.
-Only one group can control a majority of addresses, while any smaller fraction could allow two groups to tie with equally valid claims.
-The result is that there is always a well-defined Internet core even if a major nation (or group of nations) chose to secede.
-A majority defines a unique, unambiguous partition that keeps the Internet.
+We require that the Internet core include more than 50\% of active addresses so that the majority can settle conflicting claims.
+Only one group can control a majority of addresses, while any smaller fraction could allow two groups to make valid claims.
+A strict majority ensures that there is always a well-defined Internet core even if a major nation (or group of nations) chose to secede, because it defines a unique, unambiguous partition that keeps the Internet.

-The Internet's core is reachable from multiple Internet backbones of Tier-1 ISPs with default-free routing.
-Our definition allows us to reason about differences between what ISPs see, particularly due to long-term peering disputes.
+Prior discussions of the Internet identified ``Tier-1'' ISPs, but strict definitions of that term remain elusive.
+Our definition allows us to reason about differences between what ISPs see, even when ISPs have long-term peering disputes and partial connectivity.

 This definition suggests that it is possible for the Internet to fragment: if the current Internet breaks into three disconnected components when none has a majority of active addresses.
 Such a result would end a single, global Internet.